ahsu1230/mathnavigatorSite/constellations/orion/README.md

 View your DockerDesktop to check if the `orion` service is running and healthy.
 When you are finished, use `docker-compose stop orion` to stop all services.

-If you are not using Docker, use this command to continually run the Orion webserver `go run main.go`.
+If you are not using Docker, use `go run main.go` to continually run the Orion webserver.
 Use `CTRL+C` to stop the webserver.

 ## Running Tests